securedimensions/FROST-Server-WebSub/help.md

 <a id="entityInvalid"></a>
 ### #entityInvalid

-The MQTT topic, resulting from the request URL is invalid.
+The entity, resulting from the request URL is invalid.

 <a id="topicNotAllowed"></a>
 ### #topicNotAllowed